phaze9/SummerOfCode/Week 3.md

 # Week 3: Code Away :surfer:

-This week we're getting serious with coding.
+This week we're getting serious about coding.

 ## Day 1: You have more Heroes :two_women_holding_hands:
 List and style your heroes.